-Join Scott Hirsch for an in-depth discussion in this video Creating multi-instruments, part of Up and Running with Studio One 3.
+Join Scott Hirsch for an in-depth discussion in this video Creating multi-instruments, part of Learning Studio One 3.

 - In this movie, we'll explore the powerful concept behind making a multi-instrument.
 Here we have an instrument track called My Multi with a simple MIDI sequence on it.
 It doesn't have any instrument attached to it yet.
 So when I click on the Instrument icon, nothing appears.
 So let's add an instrument.
 We'll go over to our Browse panel.
 Under instruments, we'll choose the Mai Tai synth.
 So down here in the PreSonus folder, let's drag and drop a Mai Tai polyphonic synthesizer right on the track.

 Let's load up the Mai Tai with one of the presets.
 In this case, we're going to go to Polyphonic and we're going to choose this one setting that I happen to like called Poly-Csynth 88.
 Okay, so I've loaded that sound out.
 If I play the track, we're gonna here what that sounds like.
 I'll just solo it. (high-pitched synthesizer notes) And with the music. (high-pitched synthesizer music) Pretty cool, but let's make a multi-instrument.

 That's just a regular old instrument track with a polyphonic synth on it.
 But we're here to make a multi-instrument, so how do we do that?
 Well, the easiest way to create a multi-instrument is to find another instrument you want to combine and add it to the track as well.
 So let's go over here.
 Instead of adding another Mai Tai, let's grab the Presence which is our sampler instrument from Studio One.
 So we'll just click and drag this.
 Drop this on the track also.
 What's going to happen is Studio One's going to say, "Hey, do you want to Replace it with the Presence "or Combine it?"
 Like I said, we're trying to combine it.